New Jersey Brow Lift

 A number of options currently exist to treat the signs of aging in the forehead and eyebrows.
 During your initial consultation, Dr. Parker will listen to what bothers you, take a medical history, and examine your forehead and face, focusing on the areas around your eyes.
 He will assess your eyebrow position, upper eyelid skin excess, the wrinkles in your forehead and those between your eyebrows, and the quality of your forehead skin.
 Dr. Parker will review his findings with you and discuss the various treatment options available.

 In considering treatment options, we first think of non-surgical options.
 Though temporary, neurotoxins such as BOTOX and Dysport can be used to elevate the outer aspect of the eyebrows and soften wrinkling between the eyebrows and in the forehead.
 We often refer to this as a “chemical brow lift.”

 Fillers can be used to plump out very deep depressions in between the eyebrows if they do not completely disappear after neurotoxin injections.
 Fillers can also be used in conjunction with neurotoxin injections to raise the outer aspect of the eyebrows.

 Discoloration and fine wrinkling of the forehead skin may be improved with skin care products, a chemical peel, or laser resurfacing.
-Dr. Parker and his team will discuss the details of these treatments with you, as well as their duration, at your initial consultation.
+Dr. Parker, our Nurse Injector, Angela Parisi, RN, and our team will discuss the details of these treatments with you, as well as their duration, at your initial consultation.

 Surgical Options: the Different Types of Brow Lifts